Our responsibility is to build a sustainable business, and to contribute to a sustainable economy and planet

 PCC’s largest raw material is paper.
 We use around 43,000 tonnes of it a year.

-We only buy paper from suppliers who hold FSC and PEFC certification so we can be sure the paper we purchase originates from sustainably managed resources.
+We only buy paper from suppliers who hold FSC ® (licence number C007810) and PEFC ™ certification so we can be sure the paper we purchase originates from sustainably managed resources

 Almost 60% of PCC’s measured CO2 emissions, and therefore the footprint of our products and services, is a result of production and delivery of paper.
 We have a privileged relationship with our paper supply chain partners and a responsibility to help drive down CO2 emissions across the lifecycle of our products and services.